-Everyday users are getting many weird errors in their android phone.
+Everyday users are getting many weird errors on their android phone.
 Network related problems are common among them.
-This article contains some instructions to fix not registered on network error in android phone especially in samsung galaxy smartphones.
+This article contains some instructions to fix not registered on network error in android phone especially in Samsung Galaxy smartphones.

 Basically, This problem occurs more in Samsung Galaxy phones.
 But, Any Android users may have to encounter this error.
-This not registered on network error occurs when users try to call or dial any USSD code.
-Users of Airtel, T-Mobile, AT&T, Airtel, Rogers, Virgin, Vodafone etc. have been encountering it around the world.
-Personally, I have encountered this problem in Samsung Galaxy c5 pro with Banglalink (A popular mobile operator in Bangladesh) after resetting the phone.
+This not registered on network error happens when users try to call or dial any USSD code.
+Users of Airtel, T-Mobile, AT&T, Rogers, Virgin, Vodafone etc. have been encountering it around the world.
+Personally, I have met this problem in Samsung Galaxy c5 pro with Banglalink (A famous mobile operator in Bangladesh) after resetting the phone.

 Possible Reasons Behind Not Registered on Network Error:

 This error can be a result of internal software problem.
 It also can be a result of SIM card error.
 Unsupported cellular technology can be another reason.
-If a smartphone is made for specific country’s cellular network, it may not work in over seas countries.
-In that case, Users may experience errors like not registered on network or any thing similar.
+If a smartphone is made for specific country’s mobile network, it may not work in overseas countries.
+In that case, Users may experience errors like not registered on the network or anything similar.
 In my case, The smartphone was imported from UAE and I encountered this error with a single operator in Bangladesh.
 Other operators like Grameenphone, Airtel, Robi were quite OK with it.
-This error also occurs when the smartphone is reported as lost or stolen and the IMEI is blacklisted by the previous career.
-This problem also appears when there is very weak network signal in your room or home.
+This error also occurs when the smartphone is reported as lost or stolen and the previous career blacklists the IMEI.
+This problem also appears when there is weak network signal in your room or home.
 However, There may be some other reasons behind it.
 But, You will get troubleshooting tips in this article.

 How to Fix Not Registered on Network Error in Android:

-When you want to troubleshoot this type or errors, you must do it wisely.
-Here are some troubleshooting methods that can help you to get rid of not registered on network problem.
+When you want to troubleshoot this type of errors, you must do it wisely.
+Here are some troubleshooting methods that can help you to solve of not registered on network problem.

 This is the first thing to fix general network related problems in android phone.
 So, You should restart your android phone to see if it helps.
 If not, Follow next methods.